saltstack/salt/doc/topics/cloud/vagrant.rst

 .. _`multiple machines`: https://www.vagrantup.com/docs/multi-machine/

-Salt-cloud uses ssh to provision the minion.
+Salt-cloud uses SSH to provision the minion.
 There must be a routable path from the cloud master to the VM.
-Usually, you will want to use a bridged network adapter for ssh.
+Usually, you will want to use a bridged network adapter for SSH.
 The address may not be known until DHCP assigns it.
 If ``ssh_host`` is not defined, and ``target_network`` is defined, the driver will attempt to read the address from the output of an ``ifconfig`` command.
 Lacking either setting,